Food Service Skills for a Resume (Examples & Tips)

 • Create a dedicated skills section: Dedicate a section of your resume specifically to your food service skills.
 Your resume skills section should be prominently placed near the top of your resume and formatted with bullet points for easy scanning.

-• Use relevant keywords: Use keywords and industry-specific terminology in your skills section to pass Applicant Tracking Systems (ATS) and impress hiring managers.
+• Use relevant keywords: Use keywords from the job description and industry-specific terminology in your skills section to pass applicant tracking systems (ATS) and impress hiring managers.

 • Add skills to your resume summary: In your resume summary, feature two or three skills that are highly relevant to the job description, such as excellent customer service and efficient food preparation.